ProAlgos/ProAlgos-Cpp/.github/CONTRIBUTING.md

    ```

 * Create a new branch (from the `master` branch) to contain your code for a
-   specific algorithm or data structure:
+   specific algorithm or data structure (again, please note the use of the master branch, not the reorganise branch):

    ```bash
    git checkout -b <branch-name>